-On the night environmental monitoring was conducted, enhancement was predicted to the West and South-West.
-As a result, check monitoring was conducted at NM05 to the East, followed by monitoring at NM01, NM02, NM03, NM08, NM09 and NM10.
+On the night environmental monitoring was conducted, enhancement was predicted to the West during the monitoring period.
+As a result, check monitoring was conducted at NM05 to the East, followed by monitoring at NM01, NM02, NM03, NM08, and NM09.

 4.2 Modifying Factors